 - Absences for any reason other than those listed are considered unexcused.
 Missing the bus, oversleeping and automobile failure are also examples of unexcused absences.
 Unexcused absences also include days missed because of parental neglect, illegal employment or a student being willfully truant (absent from school without the permission of a parent/guardian and school officials).

-- An unexcused absence for a student under the age of 17 is an illegal absence.
+- An unexcused absence for a student under the age of 18 is an illegal absence.
 Students will have three (3) school days to bring in an excuse following an absence.
 If an excuse is not submitted by the third day, the absence will be considered unexcused.
 After the second unexcused absence, the parent or guardian will be notified by the teacher.
 After the third unexcused absence, a letter will be sent to the student's home, and an attempt will be made to coordinate with the family to agree on a truancy elimination plan.
-Students who have six (6) unexcused absences can be referred to the local magistrate if they are not participating in a Truancy Elimination Plan.
+Students who have more than 9 unexcused absences can be referred to the local magistrate if they are not participating in a Truancy Elimination Plan.

 Early dismissals from school are considered absences from school and will follow the same classification guidelines as excused / unexcused absences.
 Students are responsible for making up all work missed in a timely fashion when being dismissed early from school for any reason.